 3. Set some green plants to complete your room

 Adding a small indoor garden or just a vase of your favourite plant can change the whole look of the room.
 You can put a large plant on the floor, and smaller ones on the shelves.
 Plants have the possibility to instantly change the look of a room.
-Adding some green inside your house is a really good idea because plants help clean the air and produce more oxygen.
+Adding some green inside your house is a good idea because plants help clean the air and produce more oxygen.

 4. Put shelves on the ceilings